-After the funding decisions have been made, the Research Council of Finland will publish on its website a list of panels and (with permission) the names of the panel members including their current positions and institutions as well as the names of all individual reviewers enlisted in the call.
+After the funding decisions have been made, the RCF will publish on its website a list of panels and (with permission) the names of the panel members including their current positions and institutions as well as the names of all individual reviewers enlisted in the call.
 If requested, this information will be disclosed already after the panel meeting.